internetoftim/build-with-ag2/game_design_agent_team/README.md

 ## License

-This project is licensed under the Apache License 2.0 from the [awesome-llm-apps](https://github.com/Shubhamsaboo/awesome-llm-apps).
+This project is also licensed under the Apache License 2.0 from the [awesome-llm-apps](https://github.com/Shubhamsaboo/awesome-llm-apps).
 See the [LICENSE](./LICENSE) for details.